-To resolve Allegation #1, the District submitted a signed resolution agreement (Agreement) to OCR on September 12, 2016.
+To resolve Allegation #1 and the compliance concern OCR identified in Allegations #2 and #3, the District submitted a signed resolution agreement (Agreement) to OCR on September 7, 2016.
 The District committed to take actions such as:

-- Selecting an auditor who has the requisite knowledge and experience to identify barriers to access on the District's website and conducting a thorough audit of existing online content and functionality; - Making all new website content and functionality accessible to people with disabilities; - Developing a corrective action plan to prioritize the removal of online barriers over a period; - Posting a notice to persons with disabilities about how to request access to online information or functionality that is currently inaccessible; and - Providing website accessibility training to all appropriate personnel.
+- Selecting an auditor who has the requisite knowledge and experience to identify barriers to access on the District's website and conducting a thorough audit of existing online content and functionality; - Making all new website content and functionality accessible to people with disabilities; - Developing a corrective action plan to prioritize the removal of online barriers over a period; - Posting a notice to persons with disabilities about how to request access to online information or functionality that is currently inaccessible; - Providing website accessibility training to all appropriate personnel; - Revising its notice of nondiscrimination to include the District's Section 504 Coordinator's contact information; - Revising its grievance procedures so that they incorporate appropriate due process standards and provide for the prompt and equitable resolution of any complaints alleging any action prohibited by Section 504.